 - For best results, a series of early morning specimens should be obtained over a period of three consecutive days, submitting one specimen each morning for three days.

 - Sputum can be expectorated directly into a specimen cup and left unfixed.
+DO NOT ADD FIXATIVE.

 - Bronchial Brushings: Place bronchial brush directly into a PreservCyt vial.

 In order of diagnostic yield and preference, the specimen should be:

 Flourescent antibody testing for pneumocystis is to be sent to the Microbiology Laboratory.